| These

 competition for use - others are not.
 These approaches

-can cut tremendous redundancy and greatly lever
+can cut tremendous redundancy and greatly lower

 the

-use of capital.
-4) In addition, pay close attention
+use of capital; 4) In addition, pay close attention

 to energy management and the possibilities of domestic